bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/placeholder.md

 ## Basic Usage

-At the placeholder core, you have the `b-placeholder` component:
+At the placeholder core, you have the `BPlaceholder` component:

 <HighlightCard>
   <BPlaceholder />